AquaJerry/cpp-for-programmers-ud210/Readme.md

 > of the unpleasantness of the real world to the point where you can actually
 > learn how to deal with it.
 And So C++ can be very useful as a learning tool
 > to learn how to program.

+### Where Is C++ Used

+> As a person I like to see C++ being used in interesting places like your
+> camera there, the Mars rovers and telescopes.
+I work in the finance industry
+> now.
+A lot of networking is done in C++.
+The games industry, most of the
+> graphics and animation, kind of stuff is in C++.
+So is most of the animation
+> in Hollywood.
+(Hollywood, by the way, I've forgotten about that.)
+The
+> mentioned cars, there's a lot of C++ in cars.
+BMW uses C++ to control their
+> cars.
+And in these days, the self-driving cars, a lot of that work is in C++
+> too.
+We're talking about the energy industry using it.
+The wind turbines are
+> using it a lot.
+I was aware of them many years ago, teaching C++ to some of
+> the people to build the biggest wind turbines in the world.
+So one of the
+> things I've found really cool about C++ is whatever you're interested in,
+> it's very a good way of getting hundreds of people doing these interesting
+> things in interesting places.
+But the interesting things and unusual things
+> is what you control about, the smart watches, the smart phones, things like
+> that.

 ## License